 How to say "good" in Norwegian...
 More complicated than one should think...

-SO, as I said, "bra" can be both an adverb and an adjective:
+So, as I said, "bra" can be both an adverb and an adjective:

 • Det er bra at du er her! (adjective: It's good that you are here)